mkirchner/linked-list-good-taste/README.md

 }
 ```

-Note that the implementation has consistent semantics for the edge cases: if
+A particularly beautiful outcome is that the implementation has consistent
-`before` points to the list head, the new item will be inserted at the
+semantics for the edge cases: if `before` points to the list head, the new item
-beginning of the list, if `before` is `NULL` or invalid (i.e. the item does not
+will be inserted at the beginning of the list, if `before` is `NULL` or invalid
-exist in `l`), the new item will be appended at the end.
+(i.e. the item does not exist in `l`), the new item will be appended at the
+end.

 ## Conclusion